-The Data Owner maintains \mathbf{r}^{τ} (along with the Server).
+Here the Data Owner maintains \mathbf{r}^{τ} (along with the Server).
 On an authentication request from a Client at time τ , it computes a hash of target groups in \mathbf{r}^{τ} and sends the hash value to the Client.
 The Client can then compare the hash value with the hash value computed on the result given by the Server.
-Although this incurs a small network overhead for the Data Owner, it imposes a large memory and computational overhead.
+Although this incurs a small network overhead for the Data Owner, it has two drawbacks.
+First, the Owner has a very large memory overhead for maintaining \mathbf{r} .
+Second, the Owner needs to recompute the hash value for a new query if aggregate values in even a single group changes.